OperaGraecaAdnotata/OGA/README.md

 8. alleged composition date for each work
 9. IPA transcription of word forms

-To know more about how to query the corpus see the documentation in the folder `query_values`.

 The present repository is organized thus (further details within each folder):
 1. `abbreviations` contains a file useful for tokenization.
 2. `annotation_example` contains an unzipped example of the